dongliang3571/Database-Notes/README.md

 Unique: When you define a unique constraint, SQL Server automatically creates a unique, nonclustered index.
 You can specify that a unique clustered index be created if a clustered index does not already exist on the table.
 Covering index: A type of index that includes all the columns that are needed to process a particular query.
 For example, your query might retrieve the FirstName and LastName columns from a table, based on a value in the ContactID column.
 You can create a covering index that includes all three columns.

+**Special case that index wont help**

+One big point is that an index won't help at all for certain kinds of searches.
+For example:

+`SELECT * FROM [MyTable] WHERE [MyVarcharColumn] LIKE '%' + @SearchText + '%'`

+No amount of normal indexing will help that query.
+It's forever doomed to be slow.
+That LIKE expression is just not sargable.

+Why?
+You first need to understand how indexes work.
+They basically take the columns being indexed along with the primary key (record pointer) into a new table.
+They then sort that table on the indexed column rather than the key.
+When you do a lookup using the index, it can very quickly find the row(s) you want because this index is sorted to facilitate a more efficient search using algorithms like binary search and others.

+Now look at that query again.
+By placing a wildcard in front of the search text, you've just told the database that you don't know for sure what your column starts with.
+No amount of sorting will help; you still need to go through the entire table to be sure you find every record that matches the expression.
+And that means any normal index on the column is worthless for this query.

+If you want to search a text column for a search string anywhere in the column, you need to use something a little different: a full-text index.

+Now for contrast look at this query:

+`SELECT * FROM [MyTable] WHERE [MyVarcharColumn] LIKE @SearchText + '%'`

+This will work perfectly fine with an normal index, because you know how you expect the column to start.
+It can still match up with the sorted values stored in the index, and so we can say that it is sargable.

 ### What is XQuery?

 - XQuery is to XML what SQL is to databases.